Vyral/eric-mortimer-recruiting/_posts/2019-12-09-eric-mortimers-journey.md

 ---
 layout: post
-title: Winter Is Already Here: Is Your Home Ready?
+title: 'Winter Is Already Here: Is Your Home Ready?'
 date: 2019-12-26 00:00:00
 tags:
   - Transaction Management